thephpleague/csv/upgrading/upgrading-8.0.md

 ## Added features

-### Reader return types

-To improving reading capabilities with huges CSV files you can now control the return type for some of the `Reader` extracting methods:

-Please [refer to the documentation](/reading/) for more information.

-### Reader::fetchPairs
+### Reader::fetchPairs and Reader::fetchPairsWithoutDuplicates

-To complements the Reader extract methods the `Reader:fetchPairs` method is added.
+To complements the Reader extract methods the following methods are added:

+- `Reader:fetchPairs`
+- `Reader:fetchPairsWithoutDuplicates`

 Please [refer to the documentation](/reading/) for more information.